Aniket-d-d/VasecomProject/README.md

 ### How to Use:

 Hosting with Nginx on EC2: Deploy these pages easily on an EC2 instance with Nginx.
-Showcase your vase collection to the world with a beautiful and responsive web presence.

 Custom Database Integration: Connect your preferred database to enhance user interactions, manage orders efficiently, and personalize the user experience.